 Can non-biomedical supervisors apply?

 Yes.
-The DTP and MRC are particularly keen to promote interdisciplinarity with particular reference to:
+The DTP and MRC are particularly keen to promote interdisciplinarity with particular reference to mathematics, physical sciences, engineering and also social sciences.
 We also aim to attract excellent students from these disciplines.

 The lead supervisor should, regardless of discipline, be the most appropriate person to lead the project.

 How many supervisors can be on the proposal?